 - When you and your colleagues go to a conference and get piles of free novelty flash drives, phone chargers, pens, etc. that you don’t need, gather it all up and give it away.

 - Having a company retreat day?
 Consider having it in a community center vs a hotel.
 Not only will it likely be cheaper, the money will stay in the community, and the different environment will spur creativity.

 - Use your corporate twitter, instagram, linkedin accounts to follow and amplify diverse voices and messages on social media.

 Step 3 – Figure out which of the groups in step 1 would benefit from the things in step 2 and make it happen.

-Often times, there will be an indirect benefit to you, your company, and even your industry.
+These ideas, together with providing effective feedback, will help to boost employee retention.
+However, there are often indirect benefits to you, your company, and even your industry.
 You might feel more satisfaction at work and you might hire people more easily into your company.
 If you benefit too that’s great!
 Who doesn’t love a win-win?